 Right after introducing yourself, you can expect people to introduce themselves too.
 If not, you can ask them some get-to-know-each-other questions.
 The open-ended questions, mostly WH-Questions, work best in this regard as they can help lead the conversation further.

-However, if your questions can be answered with YES or NO, you may not have a good chat.
-Your open-ended questions that can make someone speak help break the ice and continue a friendly and healthy conversation.
+However, you may not have a good chat if your questions can be answered with YES or NO. Your open-ended questions that can make someone speak help break the ice and continue a friendly and healthy conversation.
 So, you should avoid yes/no questions.

 Well!
 As get-to-know-each-other questions, besides someone’s name, you can ask about their country, hometown, profession, hobbies, interests, etc.